 Skip advert

 Advertisement - Article continues below

-The new C-Class is still too far off to get a handle on more concrete technical details, but given its EVA2-based platform, we suspect it’ll feature the usual arrangement of lithium-ion batteries housed under the cabin floor, with a single rear mounted motor as standard, and the option of a second motor placed up front on high-spec models, giving all-wheel drive.
+The new C-Class is still too far off for us to get a handle on more concrete technical details.
+But given its EVA2-based platform, we suspect it will feature the usual arrangement of lithium-ion batteries housed under the cabin floor, with a single rear-mounted motor as standard, and the option of a second motor placed up front on high-spec models, giving all-wheel drive.

 Battery sizes are likely to be smaller than those in current EQ models.
 But we expect that, following on from Mercedes’ new focus on outright efficiency, the car could crack up to 400 miles from a single charge without resorting to a huge EQS-sized 120kWh battery pack.
 Current EV2-based EQ models have a peak charging speed of 200kW on a DC fast charger, speeds that will likely be matched or improved upon by the new C-Class.

-Of course, Merc will also offer high-performance AMG models, one of which has already been spied testing with 21-inch wheels and a set of carbon-ceramic brakes – complete with gold calipers and high-performance rubber.
+Of course, Mercedes will also offer high-performance AMG models, one of which has already been spied testing with 21-inch wheels and a set of carbon-ceramic brakes – complete with gold calipers and uprated tyres.

 What Mercedes won’t offer this time around is an estate bodystyle.
-This will instead be replaced by a C-badged SUV that’ll actually beat the new C-Class to market, arriving some time next year.
+This will instead be replaced by a C-badged GLC SUV that will actually beat the new C-Class to market, also arriving some time next year.

+Skip advert